jairosh/disexec/README.md

 The consumer logic, this process spawns threads which will connect to the specified queue, generate a Task object from the data and push the result of the execution.

+## `verify_results.py`
+Verify that every experiment specified in the CSV file has a corresponding result in the results queue.
+Creates a csv file with those experiments that were not executed (no results in queue) or are incomplete

 # How to run
 * Install RabbitMQ